-The Register of Public Roads is a separate document.
+The Register of Public Roads is a separate document to the RMP and its content is covered in Section 4.2.

-The Plan seeks to balance the competing influences that impact on the level of service adopted by Council.
+The RMP seeks to balance the competing influences that impact on the level of service adopted by Council.
 These include economic, technical, social, safety and environmental influences.
 In managing the local road system, Council seeks to establish a reasonable level of service to meet the expectations of road users and the local community.